-10.1.5.1 These allow the use of premises for gambling where there is no premises licence but where a person or company holding an operating licence wishes to use the premises temporarily for providing facilities for gambling.
+c) that a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled.
+18.1.6.7 10.4.5 10.4.5 There are statutory conditions on club gaming permits that no child uses a Formatted: C3 category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.
+10.5 Temporary Use Notices Formatted: Font: Bold Formatted: C2 48.1.8.110.5.110.5.1.
+These allow the use of premises for gambling where there is no premises licence but where a person or company holding an operating licence wishes to use the premises temporarily for providing facilities for gambling.
 Currently this is restricted to the provision of facilities for equal chance gaming where the gaming is intended to produce a single winner, in essence, poker tournaments.
 The same set of premises may not be subject of a temporary use notice for more than 21 days in any 12 month period.
 There are also a number of statutory limits in relation to these notices.
 Notice must be given to the authority and other bodies, who may object to the grant of the notice having had regard to the licensing objectives.
 The definition of "a set of premises" will be a question of fact in the particular circumstances of each notice.
 In the Act "premises" is defined as including "any place".
 In considering whether a place falls within the definition of "a set of premises", the authority will need to consider, amongst other things, the ownership/occupation and control of the premises.
 The authority will take a strict view where it appears that the effect of the notices appears to permit regular gambling at a particular place.

-10.1.6 Occasional Use Notices

-10.1.6.1 Occasional Use Notices refer specifically to betting at racetracks.
+18.1.1010.6 10.6 Occasional Use Notices: Formatted: Font: Bold Formatted: C2 10.6.1 Occasional Use Notices refer specifically to betting at racetracks.
 The licensing authority has very little discretion as regards these notices aside from ensuring that the statutory limit of 8 days in a calendar year is not exceeded.
 This licensing authority will though consider the definition of a 'track' and whether the applicant is permitted to avail him/herself of the notice.

-10.1.7 Small Society Lotteries

-- 10.1.7.1 This Licensing Authority will adopt a risk based approach towards its enforcement responsibilities for small lotteries.
-This Licensing Authority considers that the following list, although not exclusive, could affect the risk of the operator: - a) Submission of late returns (returns must be submitted no later than three months after the date on which the lottery draw was held) - b) Submission of incomplete or incorrect returns - c) Breaches of the limits for small society lotteries. - 10.1.7.2 Non-commercial gaming is permitted if it takes place at a non-commercial event, either as an incidental or principal activity at the event.
+18.1.1210.7 10.7 Small Society Lotteries Formatted: Font: Bold Formatted: C2 18.1.12.110.7.1 10.7.1 This Licensing Authority will adopt a risk based approach towards its enforcement responsibilities for small lotteries.
+This Licensing Authority considers that the following list, although not exclusive, could affect the risk of the operator: Submission of late returns (returns must be submitted no later than three b)a) months after the date on which the lottery draw was held) Submission of incomplete or incorrect returns d)c) Breaches of the limits for small society lotteries.
+18.1.12.210.7.2 10.7.2 Non-commercial gaming is permitted if it takes place at a non-Formatted: C3 commercial event, either as an incidental or principal activity at the event.
 Events are non-commercial if no part of the proceeds is for private profit or gain.
-The proceeds of such events may benefit one or more individuals if the activity is organised: - a) by, or on behalf of, a charity or for charitable purposes - b) to enable participation in, or support of, sporting, athletic, or cultural activities.
+The proceeds of such events may benefit one or more individuals if the activity is organised: by, or on behalf of, a charity or for charitable purposes to enable participation in, or support of, sporting, athletic, or cultural activities.